Georgia Lane client, clients, homepage...

 The offering game – really it shouldn’t be considered a game, however, we’ve seen time and time again clients (and sometimes candidates) believe that when it comes to the job offer stage it’s time to turn the hiring process into a game.
 However, as we all know games don’t normally end well because there’s always got to be a loser!

 To avoid this game ever taking place – always – go in with a strong.
-Make an offer that’s near your top-end threshold but not quite there, that way you’re more likely to get a positive reaction that could lead you to an acceptation.
+Make an offer that’s near your top-end threshold but not quite there, that way you’re more likely to get a positive reaction that could lead to acceptance of your offer.
 It will also show that you're serious about them as a potential employee.
 On the flipside, if you don’t quite get there you still have a bit of wiggle room should you choose to use it.